ondras/cyp/README.md

 node .
 ```

 Point your browser to http://localhost:8080 to open the interface.
+Specifying a custom MPD address can be done:
+  1. using `MPD_HOST` and `MPD_PORT` environment variables, or
-Specify a custom MPD address via a `server` querystring argument (`?server=localhost:6655`).
+  1. via a `server` querystring argument (`?server=localhost:6655`).

 ## Instalation - Docker